November 3, 1793–December 27, 1836

-The Moses and Stephen F. Austin papers, 1676, 1765–1889 are held at the Briscoe Center for American History at The University of Texas at Austin.
+The Austin papers are held at the Briscoe Center for American History at The University of Texas at Austin.
 Included is material related to the history and early peregrinations of the Austin family; their business activities; the pursuit of both Moses and Stephen F. Austin for permission to colonize and Stephen's management of the resulting colony; the events leading up to the Texas Revolution and then the Revolution itself; and the first few months of the Republic of Texas.

 Barker, Eugene C. "Austin, Stephen Fuller."
 Handbook of Texas Online.